What Does a Background Check After Offer Letter Mean?

 Besides specific crimes being considered automatic disqualifiers, individuals who lied about past crimes will also be disqualified.

 There are other ways to fail an education background check, most notably including incorrect information even if by accident.
-Something as simple as entering the wrong social security number can cause an automatic fail as the FBI will not be able to properly verify the individual’s identity.
+Something as simple as entering the wrong social security number can cause an automatic failure as the FBI will not be able to properly verify the individual’s identity.

 Although this is not an ideal situation, not all hope is lost if this happens.
 Occurrences like these are the precise reason why appeals exist for education background checks.
 Still, it is important to verify all information possible before submitting the background check as the appeals process can take a significant amount of time to complete, even for simple mistakes.